 With an almost bulletproof engine, maintenance is usually quick and simple.

-Not only are these motors dependable, CRF’s are just downright fun-to-ride.
+Not only are these motors dependable, but CRF’s are also just downright fun to ride.
 These aren’t the fastest or lightest trail bikes available, but they still deliver one of the best overall rides, in my opinion, for their class.

 The Honda CRF250F horsepower rating is 23 HP.
 No, that doesn’t look too impressive, does it?
 However, 23 horsepower is actually enough coming from this trail bike.